“Lake George” (1870) by John Frederick Kensett

 Kensett visited and painted Lake George in New York State many times, most often during the summer.
 During these trips, Kensett would produce sketches on which he would base his later studio paintings.
 This piece in particular shows Kensett’s adeptness at depicting atmospheric conditions.
 The storm clouds above the lake and the raindrops falling into the water are almost tangible.
 See “Lake George” for a Kensett painting of the same name from 1869.

-Lake George” is currently in the collections of the Brooklyn Museum in New York City, in the United States.
+Lake George” is currently on view at the Brooklyn Museum in New York City, in the United States.

 For more on John Frederick Kensett, please visit his short biography here.